Module I – Collections related to colonial contexts

 the challenges and issues involved in critically rethinking the management and promotion of these collections in exhibition catalogues, sales catalogues and databases

-Course programme – detailed programme to follow
+Course programme – detailed programme to follow (subject to modification)

-31 January 2025 - Introduction / Provenance research in colonial contexts (1/2)
+August 29 2025 - Introduction / Provenance research in colonial contexts (1/2)

 Dr. Thomas Schmutz (FR), co-founder of Lange & Schmutz Provenienzrecherchen GmbH and full professor at the Art History and Museology Institue at the University of Neuchâtel.